ilkkamtk/WSK/Week1/form/form.md

 ## Introduction

-In this tutorial, we will create a simple HTML form with a few inputs and a submit button.
+In this material, we will create a simple HTML form with a few inputs and a submit button.
 We will then add labels to the inputs, add responsive design to the form through media queries, and use grid and flexbox to layout the form.
 We will also explain the difference between input submit and button submit, and utilise input types and attributes to create a more interactive form.

 ## Creating the Form